apisearch-io/php-client/README.md

 to be filtered and aggregated by.
 These values will be accessible as well when Items are provided as results.
-* When final user searches on our website, this Item will be part of the result if the search contains any of the words included as exact_matching_metadata ( after some transformations, will see later), so when searching by *amazing*, this item will be a result.
+* When final user searches on our website, this Item will be part of the result if the search contains any of the words included as searchable_metadata ( after some transformations, will see later), so when searching by *amazing*, this item will be a result.
 If searching by *Red*, will not.
 * If the final user searches exactly by *4303ui203* or *7827298738293*, this